 - Arrest Record Feed: Hits from a real-time arrest record feed act as source of pointers for which counties to search.

 Once a hit is generated, Continuous Crim will automatically launch a more complete search into the relevant counties or databases.
-This information will be returned to you as a standard screening report.
+This information will be returned to you as a standard seach report.

 Checkr Real-Time Data